 - We only buy 100% biodegradeable packing peanuts, from the UK

 When we receive items from manufacturers we ALWAYS re-use the loose fill.
-So your parcel may include "plastic" packing peanuts or bubble wrap but rest assured, these have been re-used and are not bought in by us.
+So your parcel may include "plastic" packing peanuts or bubble wrap but most of these have been sent to us and we are re-using them.
 How to recycle it?
 Please re-use where you can.

 We use Eco Flo fully biodegradeable packing peanuts and have done for a number of years.
 Eco Flo peanuts are made, in Cardiff, from GM-free starch and are 100% biodegradable.
 Unlike other loose fills on the market, Eco Flo is compostable (EN13432) and independently proven to offer better all round protection than polystyrene loose fill.
 What's even better is that starch is an annually renewable resource, not a depleting resource like petro-chemical based polystyrene.
 How to recycle it?
 It is suitable for your compost bin!
 It will dissolve in water which eliminates the problem of littering.
 Or make flowers out of it, like Sarah did, one of our customers.